 The Southeast Roundtable on Philosophy of the Americas (SERPA) meets annually to provide an informal, helpful atmosphere for presenting work-in-progress in the areas of American/the Americas and pragmatist philosophy.
-UNC Charlotte's philosophy department includes six fulltime faculty members who work in American philosophies—with an emphasis on the plurality and diversity of the field—and we are excited to collaborate with faculty and graduate students in the region.
+UNC Charlotte's philosophy department includes five fulltime faculty members who work in American philosophies—with an emphasis on the plurality and diversity of the field—and we are excited to collaborate with faculty and graduate students in the region.

 There is no particular theme or special topic for the meeting.
 Reading time for accepted papers should be 20–25 minutes.
 Graduate students and junior faculty are particularly encouraged to submit and attend.
 There is no registration fee or formal registration process.
 To submit, please send a 100-word abstract, suitable for anonymous review, to Dr. Shannon Sullivan.
 To attend without presenting, please send an e-mail to Dr. Sullivan notifying her of your intent.
-The application deadline is June 15, 2021.
+The application deadline is June 15, 2023.